waqarshaikh/Essential-Services/README.md

 # Essential-Services
-Essential Services is a Mobile Application for obtaining information about necessary services around particular location created using Flutter.
+Essential Services is an Mobile Application for Android build during COVID-19 which provides all necessary information about almost all essential services available in multiple locations.
+This project is built using the Flutter Framework